elikuj/SphereMorph/README.md

 - contracting 2 vertices towards each other
 - applying any matrix transformation to the graph
 - plotting the kernel of a graph

+## "Breaking Lemmas"

+This folder contains programs simulating some lemmas largely regarding convexification of spherically-embedded quadrilaterals.
+The goal is to test for counterexamples (and hopefully Not find any!).